7 Vintage Style Christmas Dioramas

 Once you’ve found a suitable container, like a cigar box, it’s just a matter of creating a charming Christmas scene using small items like deer, trees, and wreaths.

-Not only fun to make and display, they also sell extremely well for $15-25 at the Holiday Craft Show I participate in every year.
+Not only fun to make and display, they also sell extremely well for $15-25 at the Holiday Market I participate in every year at the Shaker Heritage Society.

-Collect small deer, bottle brush trees and mini wreaths, along with small knobs to use as handles on the top of wooden boxes.
+Collect small deer, bottle brush trees, and small knobs to use as handles on the top of wooden boxes.
+Make some cute-as-can-be mini wreaths, which I often use when making these dioramas.

 You’ll need white paint and/or faux snow to put on the bottom of your container and hot glue to attached all the bits and pieces.